geraldaungst/exandria-campaign/00 DM Screen/DM_Vault_Reorganization_Plan.md

 # DM Vault Reorganization Plan

+# NEXT STEP

+I am ready to begin Phase 4 of the refactoring plan.
+I want to do this carefully and deliberately to make sure everything is done completely and correctly.
+This will likely involve a lot of tedious updates, so I don't want to rush or make errors on my end.

+First, analyze the entire phase and the contents of the vault.
+As part of your analysis, review the "Exandria Vault Reorganization" document to see if any of that applies to this phase of the vault restructuring.
+Consider the best sequence to do the necessary tasks in this phase and tell me what you recommend completing first.

 ## Overview

 This plan consolidates your DM notes into a single vault that supports multiple campaigns, multiple worlds, and (when needed) multiple game systems—while maintaining clean Claude project separation through selective GitHub syncing.